 Kansas City, KS 66160-7410

-Have letters of recommendation addressed to: Ossama Tawfik, MD, PhD
+Please address letters of recommendation to: Ossama Tawfik, MD, PhD